-8.1 Gwent ownership.
-Gwent, including (but not limited to) its visual components, characters, story, items, music, graphics, computer code, user interface, look and feel, game mechanics, gameplay, audio, video, text, layout, databases, data and all other content and all Intellectual Property Rights (defined below) and other legal and exploitation rights regarding them, are either owned by us or we license them from third parties.
+7.1 Gwent ownership.
+Gwent, including (but not limited to) its visual components, characters, story, items, music, graphics, computer code, user interface, look and feel, game mechanics, gameplay, audio, video, text, layout, databases, data and all other content and all Intellectual Property Rights (defined below) and other legal and exploitation rights regarding them, are either owned by CD PROJEKT RED or we license them from third parties.
 All rights in Gwent are reserved except as we have explained in this Agreement.
 You may not use or exploit any part of Gwent except as explained in this Agreement.
-No ownership right or interest or other rights in Gwent or any part of it is transferred to you.
 Gwent and its Intellectual Property Rights are protected by copyright, trademark and other intellectual property laws worldwide.

 Gwent is the owned/licensed property of CD PROJEKT RED.
 Enjoy it, but please behave and do not cause trouble.

 1. Personal enjoyment.
 Only use Gwent for your personal enjoyment and not for any commercial or political purposes, unless we explicitly permit otherwise in our Fan Content Guidelines.